We Run This: Music video

 With an edited version of "We Run This" being used as the theme song for the film Stick It (2006) and Elliott co-scoring the Disney/Touchstone Pictures production, the music video for "We Run This" features clips from the film.
-The visuals were shot with longtime collaborator Dave Meyers on January 3–4, 2006 in Los Angeles, California and features Ellitt dressed in a gold-lamé bandleader costume, getting animated as a stick figure, and rapping in a patois.
+The visuals were shot with longtime collaborator Dave Meyers on January 3–4, 2006 in Los Angeles, California and features Elliott dressed in a gold-lamé bandleader costume, getting animated as a stick figure, and rapping in a patois.
 Stick It actor Jeff Bridges and Olympic gold medalist Dominique Dawes make cameo appearances in the video.
 Elliott also does some gymnastics in "We Run This" which caused her to tear her Achilles' tendon while shooting her scenes.
 "We Run This" incorporates a mini-video for another track from The Cookbook, "Bad Man," which was tacked to the beginning of the video.
 The video won Louis Mackall and Tonia Wallander the MTV Video Music Award for Best Visual Effects at the 2006 ceremony.